Exact Detection Thresholds and Minimax Optimality of Chatterjee's Correlation Coefficient: Introduction

-The theoretical analysis of $\xi_n$ has so far been carried out in three papers.
-In Chatterjee's paper~\cite{sc_corr}, asymptotic distribution of $\xi_n$ was derived under $\mathrm{H}_0$ as in~\eqref{eq:baseprob}.
-Two recent papers~\cite{shi2020power}~and~\cite{cao2020correlations} have analyzed $\xi_n$ under smooth contiguous alternatives (see~\cite[Chapter 6]{vaart}).
-For example, under model~\eqref{eq:contam}, this corresponds to the specific choice of $r_n=n^{-1/2}c_0$ under some technical assumptions.
-Their results show that, interestingly, $\pha$ is powerless along such contiguous models.
-The proofs in~\cite{cao2020correlations,shi2020power} use Le Cam's third lemma (see~\cite[Example 6.7]{vaart}) which requires analyzing $\xi_n$ and the likelihood ratio jointly but \emph{only under the null}, (i.e., when $X_{n,1}$ and $Y_{n,1}$ are independent) followed by a change of measure formula which only holds under contiguous scales and not beyond.
-Therefore, this proof technique does not provide any theoretical insight into the behavior of $\xi_n$ for non-standard scales (as contiguity no longer holds) and cannot be used to obtain exact detection thresholds as we do in this paper.
-Moreover, their results also do not apply to general nonparametric alternatives or popular non-contiguous parametric alternatives used to study independence testing procedures such as the noisy nonparametric regression model (see~\cref{sec:noisereg}), discussed in this paper.
+Prior to the first version of our paper, the theoretical analysis of $\xi_n$ had been carried out in three papers.
+In Chatterjee's paper~\cite{sc_corr}, the asymptotic distribution of $\xi_n$ was derived under $\mathrm{H}_0$ as in~\eqref{eq:baseprob} and its consistency against fixed (not changing with $n$) alternatives was proved.
+Two other papers~\cite{shi2020power}~and~\cite{cao2020correlations} have analyzed $\xi_n$ under smooth contiguous alternatives (see~\cite[Chapter 6]{vaart}).
+For example, under the mixture type alternatives in Section \ref{sec:appmix}, their results show that $\pha$ is powerless along ``contiguous" alternatives, i.e., in cases where the mixing probability shrinks to zero at a $n^{-1/2}$ rate.
+The proofs in~\cite{cao2020correlations,shi2020power} use Le Cam's third lemma (see~\cite[Example 6.7]{vaart}) which requires analyzing $\xi_n$ and the likelihood ratio jointly but \emph{only under the null}, (that is, when $X_{n,1}$ and $Y_{n,1}$ are independent) followed by a change of measure formula that only holds under contiguous scales and not beyond.
+In contrast, the focus of our paper is characterizing the exact detection boundary of $\xi_n$, which as we shall see, happens to be in the non-contiguous regime.
+We therefore adopt a proof strategy using Stein's method-based technique of local dependence (see~\cite{chatt_nn}) and non-asymptotic projection results.
+While the focus of the paper is in the bivariate setting, it should be noted that multivariate versions of $\xi_n$ have been studied in the literature (see \cite{azadkia2019simple,deb2020kernel,ansari2022simple}) and asymptotic distributions under independence have been obtained in \cite{deb2020kernel,shi2021azadkia,ansari2022simple}.

-In comparison, our analysis facilitates power analysis, as well as an asymptotic distribution for $\xi_n$, whenever $\xj\to 0$; even when contiguity does not hold.
-This requires analyzing $\xi_n$ under the alternative (see~\eqref{eq:revprob}) as Le Cam type change of measure techniques do not apply any more.
-Moreover our techniques yield detection thresholds and local power results for general nonparametric alternatives, i.e., under bivariate densities $\jtd^{(n)}(\cdot,\cdot)$ satisfying~\eqref{eq:nonreg}.
-In addition, we also provide finite sample guarantees on the rates of convergence of $\xi_n$ (centered and scaled) to the standard normal distribution, under~\eqref{eq:nonreg}, in terms of the Kantorovic-Wasserstein distance (see~\cref{def:wass}).
-Such finite sample bounds cannot be obtained using Le Cam type arguments that are inherently asymptotic in nature.